cerico/kennedy/pages/posts/2017-08-17---docker-setup-i-intro/index.md

 Intro:

 In this series we're going to look at how to build a fully containerized full stack application running locally and in the cloud.
-We're going to use the following technologies
+We're going to use the following.

 1. Docker
     * Docker Machine